-21. Deferred tax
+22. Deferred tax

 Deferred tax is provided using the liability method for temporary differences arising on movements in the fair value of immovable investment property.
-The calculation of the deferred tax provision is based on the assumption that the Company will retain the immovable investment property beyond the initial seven-year period from acquisition in which the Company has the option to select the tax regime under which the fair value gain would be brought to tax.
-Accordingly, the Company provides annually for deferred tax so as to accumulate a provision equivalent to the principal tax rate of 12% of the fair value of investment property by the end of the expiry of the initial seven year period from acquisition.
+The calculation of the deferred tax provision reflects the amendment in the income tax act which has extended the option period from 7 to 12 years within which the Company has the option to select the tax regime under which the fair value gain would be brought to tax.
+Accordingly, the Company provides annually for deferred tax so as to accumulate a provision equivalent to the principal tax rate of 12% of the fair value of investment property by the end of the expiry of the initial twelve year period from acquisition.

-The deferred tax balance as at 31 December 2012 represents:
+The deferred tax balance as at 31 December 2013 represents:

-31 December 31 December
+31 December 2013 31 December 2012

-2012 2011

 € €

 Temporary differences on:

-Fair value gains 603,882 -
+Fair value gains 1,056,893 603,882